 He has been featured in both The Economist and The Guardian newspapers and his work on hybrid war has been cited in papers produced by the Hudson Institute and the US Army War College.

-Praise for Steve Komarnyckyj's translations of Pavlo Tychyna published by Poetry Salzburg in January 2012
+Praise for Stephen Komarnyckyj's translations of Pavlo Tychyna published by Poetry Salzburg in January 2012

 "Komarnyckyj's attentive treatment of Tychyna's poems reads like a symphony.
 The transcendent ideals of a twentieth-century poet's struggle during Eastern Europe's transition into Communism are channeled through Komarnyckyj's keen ear.."